 The Nassau County Chamber of Commerce is pleased to announce the sixth annual ‘Give the Gift of Local’ campaign, starting November 23rd and lasting until December 31st.
 This program was created to stimulate and reward local shopping during the holidays.
 The concept is simple; visit a participating local Chamber of Commerce member business and receive a ticket to be eligible for various prizes.
 No purchase necessary.

 Tickets, available at participating businesses, are printed with a message of thanks for shopping local and are pre-numbered.
 Retailers simply give out the tickets (no purchase necessary) and winning numbers are published on the Nassau County Chamber of Commerce website at www.NassauCountyFLChamber.com.
+We will start posting winning ticket numbers on Monday, November 25th and will continue to post winning tickets each Monday morning throughout the month of December.
 The Nassau County Chamber of Commerce thanks you for shopping local this holiday season.

 TOP 10 REASONS TO SHOP LOCAL